iapyeh/sshscript/syntax.md

 - src(str): the file path in the localhost to upload.
     - If the value is a relative path, os.path.abspath() is applied.
-- dst(str): the file path in remote host to save the uploaded file, must be a absolute path
+- dst(str): the file path in remote host to save the uploaded file.
+If the dst is not an absoulute path, a warning would be issued.
+You may set os.environ[’MUTE_WARNING’]=’1’ to suppress it.
 - makedirs(boolean): optional, default is False.
     - If True, intermediate folders of the dst path would be created if necessary.
     - When makedirs=1 is enabled, if the last component of the uploading destination has the same extension of the source file, the last component is taken as a file.